 ICANZ has facilitated more than 1,000 intercountry adoptions over the last 30 years

 - Inter country adoptions involve many legal, ethical, emotional and practical challenges.
 We have honed the skills, experience and expertise needed to navigate the complexities in the best possible time-frames.

 - We are proud to provide a high quality professional service, alongside highly personalised support - during the adoption process and for many years afterwards.

 - In recognition of this long history of outstanding work, our Director, Wendy Hawke, was awarded an ONZM medal in the New Year's Honours list.

 We run a secure, professional office and respect the privacy of you and your children

 - Your private documents are dealt with securely and professionally.
 We don't just operate out of a home.

 - We do not contract work to other social workers outside our organisation.
 This ensures quality control and privacy.

-- We do not publish photos of children waiting for adoption or of your own children after adoption on our public website- overseas authorities regard this as unsafe and unethical.
+- We do not publish videos or photos of children waiting for adoption or of your own children after adoption on our public website- overseas authorities regard this as unsafe and unethical.

 Our staff are experienced and well trained